burgerga/INTOXICOM_Workshop_1/paper/paper.md

 | Penny Nymark | Data vs. metadata in an Adverse Outcome |
 |              | Pathway |

-To zoom in on the possible exploration of ELIXIR resources/tools/platforms as to the usefullness of benefiting the toxicology research community, the first topic was the general FAIRification of research output (a guiding definition is found in [@citesForInformation:Houweling2023]).
+To zoom in on the possible exploration of ELIXIR resources/tools/platforms as to the usefullness towards the toxicology research community, the first topic was the general FAIRification of research output (a guiding definition is found in [@citesForInformation:Houweling2023]).
-A main aspect of this part of the workshop was around making data FAIR, ambitions, and practical challenges.
+A main aspect of this part of the workshop was around making data FAIR, considering the ambitions, and practical challenges.
 This part included a workshop discussion and writing a guidance document on making project reports more interoperable with compact identifiers.

 This part was followed by a hands-on session around FAIRificiation recipes in the ELIXIR FAIR Cookbook.
 To decide on the topics of the recipes, several data challenges were identified.
 Partly, these challenges were collected before the workshop in the preparatory webinar.

 The first day ended with a third topic, around making adverse outcome pathways (AOPs) more FAIR, continuing on earlier work by the CIAO project and feeding